“I found her to be very professional, easy to work with and will definitely recommend her to others.”

-At Powell, Jackman, Stevens & Ricciardi, P.A., each of our attorneys operates in their specific area of legal focus.
+At Powell, Jackman & Ricciardi, P.A., each of our attorneys operates in their specific area of legal focus.
 This ensures you receive a trusted and knowledgeable professional working on your case from start to finish.
 Attorney Richard M. Ricciardi, Jr. of Your Advocates is our go-to estate planning representative.
 He can help you choose an estate plan that works for you and your family.
 Whether this is a will package, trust document, or another option, Mr. Ricciardi will work with you to assess your goals and put the necessary legal tools in place to achieve them.

 Contact our trusted wills and trusts lawyer in Fort Myers at (239) 970-6844 to schedule a free consultation.

 Understanding the nuances of Florida state law is essential when crafting a will or trust in Fort Myers.
 Florida law requires that wills be in writing and signed by the testator in the presence of at least two witnesses, who must also sign the document.
 This careful witnessing process is crucial to ensure that the will is deemed legally valid.
 In addition, Florida is unique in its strict regulations about self-proved wills, where a notarized affidavit can expedite the probate process.
 Trusts in Florida, similarly, must meet specific requirements to be recognized by the state.

 By aligning estate plans with these local statutes, Your Advocates ensures that your documents are compliant under local legal scrutiny.
 Furthermore, the homestead protection laws in Florida add a layer of complexity.
 Homestead laws shield a residence from forced sale, with certain limitations, and understanding these provisions can significantly affect estate planning.
-Our team's understanding of these local regulations guarantees that your assets are distributed as you intend while maximizing legal protection over your estate.
+Our team’s understanding of these local regulations helps ensure that your assets are distributed as you intend while maximizing legal protection over your estate.

 While both a will and an estate plan provide your loved ones with instructions about handling your property after your death, estate planning goes beyond that to outline your decisions about your health, finances, and more, even while you’re living.